bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is writting HTML with meaning.
+It's easier for the developer, search engines and screen readers to understand.
+An example would be to use the element <header> instead of a div with a class of a header because divs are presentational mark up and semantic html uses tags that convey meaningful and contextual information.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display block elements start in the next line and in inline uses the same line.
+Another difference is that the block element uses all the width available and the inline element uses just the width it needs for the content.

 3. What are the 4 areas of the box model?

+The box model constitutes of the content, the padding, border and the margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+It works on the cross axis.

 5. Explain why git is valuable to a team of developers.

+Git is indispensable specially when working with a team.
+It let's us contribute without code conflicts by paralleling code and all the versions of the project are stored and available if needed.
+Code won't be lost because it's stores in multiple places including a server.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.